Serial to ethernet

 The module is driven by AT commands.
 Starting baud rate is 38400.

-- IP configuration is available by DHCP only.
+- IP configuration is available with DHCP only.
 Static configuration is achievable by configuring the module with DHCP first and then saving/loading the configuration from flash.

-- Only a single simultaneous TCP connection is possible.
+- Only a single simultaneous TCP/UDP connection is possible.

-- No higher level protocols (http,ftp,smtp,...) are implemented.
-I prefer doing that in application using the module.
+- No higher level protocols (http,smtp,...) are implemented.
+You're expected to do that in the application using the module.

 - MAC is set using the MCU's unique identifier

 - The send/receive protocol is designed to handle ASCII data, not binary.

 |AT+IPR=baud||Change baud rate|